March 16th, 2020

 Having a cyber incident response plan can help you minimize non-operational time and help you reduce monetary damages.

-If you are interested in creating a cyber incident response plan, you can use our resource here help you get started.
+If you are interested in creating a cyber incident response plan, you can use our resource here to help you get started.

 Cyber Insurance: When all else fails, you can buy insurance for cyberattacks.
 Not only will a policy like this pay for the liability associated with the breach (leaking private information), but it will pay your costs associated with getting your business operational again and avoiding an incident in the future.